u-blox/infinite-iot/source/README.md

     }
 ```

-Otherwise, when the modem is required, local debug is via one single colour LED.
-The module `eh_morse` provides a Morse code LED flash for last resort debug.

-Another option is to connect a debugger and use the `SWO` pin to obtain `printf()`s.
+However, if the Segger JLink-base is connected to the board then `printf()` output can be re-directed to the SWO pin of the debug header.
 To redirect prints to `SWO`, add the following entry to `mbed_app.json`:

 ```
 {